Nandhini-ds/Business-Case-Yulu---Hypothesis-Testing/README.md

 | registered | Count of registered users                                                                      |
 | count      | Total count of rental bikes (casual + registered)

-# Solution Approach
+## Solution Approach
-* Data Collection - Source and format of the dataset.
+* **Data Collection** - Source and format of the dataset.
-* Data Cleaning & Preprocessing - Handling missing values, data type conversion and formatting.
+* **Data Cleaning & Preprocessing** - Handling missing values, data type conversion and formatting.
-* Exploratory Data Analysis (EDA) - Visualizations, identifying patterns, and performing hypothesis testing
+* **Exploratory Data Analysis (EDA)** - Visualizations, identifying patterns, and performing hypothesis testing
-* Insights -  key take away from the analysis.
+* **Insights** -  key take away from the analysis.
-# Recommendations
+## Recommendations
 ### Season

-* No of bikes rented during spring season is low, So yulu can provide price deduction, discount or ofers to increse the count.
+* No of bikes rented during spring season is low, So yulu can provide price deduction, discount or offers to increase the count.

 * The demand for yulu bikes peaks during fall and summer seasons, Therefore they should increase the supply of bikes to meet this rising demand.